 - Other resources like archival & research guides, music, newspapers, videos...

 Look for the icon on Databases and Ebooks to see what specific resources are in QuickSearch.
-To see if a specific journal is in QuickSearch, go to Advanced Search and use the from this publication box to search by journal title.
+To see if a specific journal is in QuickSearch, go to Advanced Search and switch from all fields to publication title to search by journal title.

-QuickSearch is a beta project that is not yet fully mature.
-As such, it has several known issues and limitations:
+QuickSearch is has several known issues and limitations:

 - It does not include all library content and subscriptions.